cloudmesh-community/book/chapters/in/assignments.md

     see the scientific writing section

-WE RECOMMEND YOU GET STARTED ON THIS RIGHT AWAY AS YOU ALSO WILL HAVE TO DO A TUTORIAL AND THE FINAL PROJECT.
+WE RECOMMEND YOU GET STARTED ON THIS RIGHT AWAY AS YOU ALSO WILL HAVE TO DO A SECTION AND THE FINAL PROJECT.

 Additional details can be found here:
 <https://github.com/cloudmesh-community/hid-sample/blob/master/paper-instructions.md>